 Hypertension, also known as high blood pressure, is a common ailment among senior citizens in the United States.
 Hypertension is the result of many factors, but all of these all factors result in extra pressure against the walls of your arteries, thus making your heart work harder and more strenuously than it needs to.
 Over long periods of time, hypertension can lead to heart attack, stroke, a myriad of other heart diseases, and potentially death if it isn’t treated appropriately.
-Though our home health services at United Energy Workers Health don’t focus specifically on treating hypertension, we do monitor it in our EEOCIPA and RECA patients.
+Though our home health services at United Energy Workers Healthcare and Four Corners Health Care don’t focus specifically on treating hypertension, we do monitor it in our EEOCIPA and RECA patients.
 As a result, we have learned a lot about how to help prevent and assist in hypertension management, much of which can be done on an individual basis (sometimes with medical consult).

 What’s Wrong with High Blood Pressure?

 High blood pressure is growing problem in the United States.
 In fact, an average of 67% of men and women above the age of 65 have hypertension, which results in nearly 1000 related deaths each year.
 Men are more likely to have hypertension than women in their earlier years, but more women statistically have higher blood pressure than men by the time they reach their 60s.
 Interestingly, the healthcare industry nets more than 46 billion dollars a year on hypertension medications alone, and high blood pressure medicines are some of the most important, sought-after drugs among seniors.
 Even surrounding some of these grim facts is a silver lining.
 A lot of hypertension symptoms and cases can be reduced with a few simple actions.
 The following suggestions are ways we suggest to deal with high blood pressure and how to treat common causes of hypertension in seniors.

 (It should be noted that these suggestions need to be taken under advisement of your doctors, physical therapists, and dieticians to help you with your specific needs.)